hafiz-m-awais/RAG-Chatbot-Pakistan/README.md

 - Hugging Face Models

 ## Dataset
 The dataset is custom and covers Pakistan's history, geography, political economy, culture, tourism, education, and sports.
-It is stored in the `data/` folder.
+It is stored in the `data.zip`.

 ## Results
 - **Performance**: The chatbot provides real-time responses with high accuracy and efficiency.